mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/03-provider.md

 ```

 :::info
-The errors returned by a provider must also be present in the **declaration of each of the function** that use it.
-Indeed, at each invocation, these errors may be generated in the execution of the provider, and are automatically returned by the function, which must then declare them in order to produce a consistent specification.
+Errors defined and potentially returned by a provider must also be declared in the **definition of every function** that uses that provider.
+This is because, during any function invocation, these errors might be generated by the provider's execution.
+The function must declare these potential errors so that they are part of its contract and are reflected accurately in generated specifications.
 :::

 ## Mondrian Providers

-Mondrian provides a set of built-in providers that can be used in your functions.
-These providers are:
+Mondrian provides a set of built-in providers that can be used in your functions:

 - `@mondrian-framework/rate-limiter`

 ### Rate Limiter

-The rate limiter provider allows you to limit the number of requests that can be made to a function in a given time window.
-This is useful to prevent abuse of your API and to protect your resources.
+The rate limiter provider allows you to limit the number of requests that can be made to a function within a given time window.
+This is useful for preventing API abuse and protecting your resources.

-To use the rate limiter provider, you need to define a rate limiter configuration and pass it to the provider as shown below:
+To use the rate limiter provider, you need to define a rate limiter configuration and pass it to the provider builder as shown below:

 ```typescript
 import { rateLimiter } from '@mondrian-framework/rate-limiter'